perrette/scribe/README.md

 ### Advanced usage as keyboard replacement

+By default the content of the transcription is paster to the clipboard, but is not propagated further.
 With the `--keyboard` option `scribe` will attempt to simulate a keyboard and send transcribed characters to the applcation under focus:

 ```bash